Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-greenbeats/TASKS.md

 * yit represents the firm's need for workers in occupation i, in this case, managers, engineers, and operators; and year t, this is, 2021.
 * xt represents a labor market indicator that changes over time.
 We will select in this case percentage of unemployment for each of the occupations.
 * oi equals 1 for occupation i; 0 otherwise.
 It is a dummy variable.
-*
+* We have used Python to make the necessary computations so that the work is easier.
+After applying the formula:  [𝜷̂^ 𝜹̂^𝟏 𝜹̂^𝟐]= [X'X]^−𝟏𝑿′y where we have all the data, we obtain the estimated coefficients by applyting ordinary least squares (OLS) regression to available data. y is a column vector of dimension 9 that contains historical data on the demand for workers in each of the 3 occupations and in 3 different years.
+X is an 9 x 4 matrix that contains historical data on the labor market indicator x in each of the 3 occupations and in the three different years.
+* Secondly, we plug the estimated coefficients into the linear model to make predictions on the firm's demand for workers using 𝐲̂ = X^[𝜷̂^𝜹̂^𝟏 𝜹̂^𝟐] where 𝐲̂ is a column vector of dimension 3 with the predicted need for workers in each of the 3 occupations;
+* and X^ is a 3x3 matrix that contains predicted data on unemployment.

-* As with the prediction of available workers these numbers represent people, it is convinient to express them as integers: we will need 4 managers, 12 engineers and 7 operators in December 2021.
+* Finally, we have obtained the following results for the predicted firm's demand of workers.
+As with the prediction of available workers these numbers represent people, it is convinient to express them as integers: we will need 4 managers, 12 engineers and 7 operators in December 2021.
 Finally, compare the predicted available workers with the predicted need of workers to detect mismatches.
 A shortage of 3 managers, 11 engineers and 5 operators can be expected.
 Therefore, we will carry out an upsizing strategy.
 We consider hiring to be the best option since many workers are needed.

 ## Task 5
 * Objective: Post 1 job vacancy for each occupation to work on remote by describing the tasks and skills required.
 Use [Indeed](https://www.indeed.com/l-Remote-jobs.html) for help.